-iMonnit Online offers the ability of a schedule to be applied to Rules.
-This enables you to only receive Notifications from a Rule during specified periods of a day/week/month.
-When a schedule has been applied to a Rule, there is a particular behavior that will allow the Notification to continue to send on its Snooze time (default 60 minutes) if the Rule is not disarmed.
-This article will discuss this expected behavior and offer a possible solution.
+When a schedule has been applied to a Rule, a particular behavior will allow the Notification to continue to send on its Snooze time (default 60 minutes) if the Rule is not disarmed

 Why a Rule will continue to send outside of its configured schedule

-The reason a Rule might continue to send outside of the configured schedule relates to the Rule’s Snooze setting.
-For information on the Snooze setting of a Rule, see: Understanding the Snooze Setting of a Rule in iMonnit Online.
-If a Rule is triggered during its active schedule and is not Disarmed before the the Rule is scheduled to be inactive, it will continue to send on its Snooze time.
+If a Rule is triggered during its active schedule and is not Disarmed before it is scheduled to be inactive, it will continue sending on its Snooze time.

 Example

-Rule Condition: Notify when Sensor Reading is Greater than 45°F
+• Rule Condition: Notify when Sensor Reading is Greater than 45°F

-Rule Schedule: Between 8 AM and 5 PM
+• Rule Schedule: Between 8 AM and 5 PM

-Task: Send email
+• Task: Send email

-Snooze Setting: Default 60 Minutes
+• Snooze Setting: Default 60 Minutes

-Sensor Configuration: 10 minute Standard and Aware State Heartbeat
+• Sensor Configuration: 10-minute Standard and Aware State Heartbeat

 4:23 PM > Sensor checks in reading 42°F - No Rule triggered